Ravikalap/PI_Grid/README.md

 =========================

 ## Overview
-This grid displays PI Features and it's parentage, filters by release and has an export to CSV button.
-Assumes the first order PI is a Feature, parent is an Initiative, grandparent doesn't matter.
-Only shows the first 3 levels
+This grid displays a first order portfolio item and it's parentage, filters by release and has an export to CSV button.
+Only shows the first 3 levels of the portfolio hierarchy

 ## Screen Shot
 ![PI_Grid](https://github.com/sficarrotta/PI_Grid/blob/master/PI_Grid.png)